Offshore Wind Transmission Course (UK)

 Hongbiao Song

-Carl Barker holds a B.Eng from Staffordshire Polytechnic and a M.Sc. from Bath University in the UK.
-He joined GE Vernova’s Grid Solutions in Stafford, UK in 1989, initially working on the design and development of individual HVDC and SVC projects then becoming System Design Manager, responsible for all technical aspects of HVDC projects.
-He is, at present, a Consulting Engineer within the business providing technical support across many activities.
+Carl holds a BEng from Staffordshire Polytechnic and an MSc from Bath University.
+He joined GE Vernova's Grid Solutions in Stafford, UK in 1989, initially working on the design and development of individual HVDC and SVC projects before becoming System Design Manager responsible for all technical aspects of HVDC projects.
+He is currently a Consulting Engineer providing technical support across the business.
+Carl is a Chartered Engineer, a member of the IET, a Senior Member of IEEE, a Distinguished Member of CIGRE B4, and an invited lecturer at several universities.

 Maxime Toulotte

-Markets & New Solutions Director - Power Transmission
+Markets & New Solutions Director – Power Transmission, Nexans

 Sameer Singhal

-Sameer Singhal holds a B.Tech and M.Tech in Electrical Engineering from Indian Institute of Technology, Varanasi in India.
-He joined GE Vernova’s Grid Solutions in Stafford, UK in 2015, initially working on the intellectual property management and patent engineering.
-He is, at present, a Solution Owner for VSC HVDC 2GW Bipole projects and has end-to-end accountability for the competitiveness of 2GW Bipole solutions across the full lifecycle of HVDC converter stations.
+Sameer holds a BTech and MTech in Electrical Engineering from the Indian Institute of Technology, Varanasi.
+He joined GE Vernova's Grid Solutions in Stafford, UK in 2015, initially working on intellectual property management and patent engineering.
+He is currently a Solution Owner for VSC HVDC 2GW Bipole projects with end-to-end accountability for the competitiveness of 2GW Bipole solutions across the full lifecycle of HVDC converter stations.

 For all relevant student information on this course, such as the refund and cancellation, data protection policies, and more, please see the Student Info page below.